Magneto-optical transport in type-I multi-Weyl semimetals in the presence of orbital magnetic moment: Linear response of double WSMs

 Substituting Eq.(\ref{disf}) with $ \textbf{B} $ terms up to first order into the first term of Eq.(\ref{cur_den}), we get conductivities components

 where \begin{widetext}

 \end{widetext}

 We can easily check from Eqs.(\ref{cond_B}) and (\ref{condcomp}) that $\sigma_{ab}^{(B)}(\omega)=\sigma_{ba}^{(B)}(\omega)$.
-The system possesses the time-reversal symmetry without tilt term and therefore condutivities will vanish \cite{gao2022suppression,morimoto2016semiclassical}.
-However, for finite value of tilt $t_s\neq0$, the time-reversal symmetry is broken.
-The first term in Eq. (\ref{cond_B}) is related to the Berry curvature $\Omega$.
-The second term in Eq. (\ref{cond_B}) stems from the contribution of the orbital magnetic moment for isotropic WSMs \cite{gao2022suppression}.
-In the following, the detailed analysis of Eq. (\ref{cond_B}) is given by considering the magnetic field $\textbf{B}$ perpendicular and parallel to the tilt directon $t_s$.
+The system possesses the time-reversal symmetry without tilt term and therefore conductivities will vanish \cite{gao2022suppression,morimoto2016semiclassical}.
+However, the time-reversal symmetry is broken for a finite value of tilt $t_s\neq0$.
+The first term and the second term in Eq. (\ref{cond_B}) is related to the Berry curvature $\Omega$ and the orbital magnetic moment respectively and has been studued in details for isotropic WSMs \cite{gao2022suppression}.
+We will explore our study for double and triple-WSMs case.
+In the following, the detailed analysis of Eq. (\ref{cond_B}) is given by considering the magnetic field $\textbf{B}$ perpendicular and parallel to the tilt direction $t_s$.\\ \onecolumngrid\ \ \twocolumngrid\